Parent & Family Engagement

-Youth Guidance’s dynamic annual two-day Parent Leadership Conference has been a hallmark event for more than 24 years.
-The 2017 Rallying the Village: Today, Tomorrow & Beyond Conference was held on February 3rd & 4th at the Hyatt Hotel – McDonald’s Campus in Oakbrook, IL.
-The two day event included interactive empowerment workshops, inspirational guest speakers, peer coaching and planning, and much more.
+Youth Guidance’s dynamic annual two-day Parent Leadership Conference has been a hallmark event for more than 26 years.
+The two day event includes interactive empowerment workshops, inspirational guest speakers, peer coaching and planning, and much more.
 (See Photos and Videos Online)

-Each year, conference topics are based on challenges parents are facing in their communities and focus on positive problem-solving and action-planning to implement within schools.
-Chicago school staff, agency board members, and invited speakers demonstrate best practices in establishing effective home-school connections throughout the event.
-The conference also offers excellent professional development for school staff and agency partners, teaching them strategies to increase their school’s capacity to develop better relationships with parents and organize activities to stimulate and sustain meaningful parental involvement that also supports the school’s education goals.
+Due to the pandemic, Youth Guidance’s Parent and Family Engagement team will hold a virtual Winter Institute for our families on Thursday, January 21, 2021.
+We will also hold a Spring Institute, open to the public, on Friday, April 30, 2021.
+The Winter Institute theme is Parenting during the Pandemic.
+Other topics to be discussed include challenges parents faced in their school communities.
+The focus will be on positive problem-solving and action-planning.
+Past speakers include Chicago school staff, agency board members, and other experts sharing best practices in establishing effective home-school connections.
+Both Institutes will also offer excellent professional development for school staff and agency partners, teaching them strategies to increase their school’s capacity to develop better relationships with parents and organize activities to stimulate and sustain meaningful parental involvement that also supports the school’s education goals.

 “The annual parent conference always inspires me to go back home and work on my family, but mostly it helps me better work with, understand and truly appreciate each student and parent’s individual circumstances.”

 – J. Gloria Scott, Manley High School Administrator